Ukraine says Russia forcibly relocates thousands from Mariupol. Here’s one dramatic account.

 The woman, however, was able to break away from the group in Taganrog by convincing Russian soldiers that she had a friend nearby who was willing to house her family.
 She said she refused to sign any documents that would help give her family official status as refugees in Russia.
 Many of the others in her convoy remained behind, she said.

-“In many cases, people do have the opportunity to go further, but they can only use that opportunity if they have relatives in Russia, as Ukrainian bank cards don’t work and people have no money,” said a second volunteer from the Helping to Leave Fund.
+“In many cases, people do have the opportunity to go farther, but they can only use that opportunity if they have relatives in Russia, as Ukrainian bank cards don’t work and people have no money,” said a second volunteer from the Helping to Leave Fund.
 “If people were unlucky and they did not have rubles or dollars — few have — and they refuse the help of the Russian authorities, then they are in a very tough situation.”

 Many of the people displaced from Mariupol were given only a few minutes to gather belongings and often forgot to take vital documents, making it difficult to leave Russia afterward.
 Some were too emotionally drained to plan escape routes and gave into Russian pressure to go into temporary housing, where they could be stranded.